link89/kazoo/applications/cdr_mysql/doc/index.md

 /*
-Section: Skel
+Section: CDR MySQL
-Title: Skel
+Title: CDR MySQL
 Language: en-US
 */

 # Overview

-The Skel application serves as the barest of examples of creating a listener on the AMQP message bus, handling the JSON requests that come in, and responding with JSON as appropriate.
+The CDR MySQL application serves as the barest of examples of creating a listener on the AMQP message bus, handling the JSON requests that come in, and responding with JSON as appropriate.

 The example listener is for route requests, but the reader should know that several other requests exist, not limited to authentication, authorization, and other whapp-specific requests.